Lemon Pistachio Sufganiot

 Put flour, sugar and yeast in the mixer bowl.
 Whisk until uniform.
 Attach the dough hook to the mixer and turn it on, on low speed.

-Add lemon zest, eggs, lemon juice, liqueur, lukewarm milk and keep mixing for about 2 minutes until the flour is almost incorporated in the dough.
+Add lemon zest, eggs, lemon juice, liqueur, lukewarm milk.
+Keep mixing for about 2 minutes until the flour is almost incorporated in the dough.

-Add salt and butter and increase the mixer speed to low-medium.
-Keep kneading for about 8 more minutes, until the dough is soft and flexible.
+Add salt and butter.
+Increase the mixer speed to low-medium.
+Knead for about 8 more minutes, until the dough is soft and flexible.